 However, you’re concerned that your ad costs might spin out of control if Google displays the ad to people who use related searches.
 So you decide to use a broad modifier.

-In AdWords, you specify that the words “cheap” and “flights” must be included in the search term.
+In Google Ads, you specify that the words “cheap” and “flights” must be included in the search term by adding a + sign next to them.

 Now, if somebody searches for “cheapest flight Tokyo,” Google will show your ad.
 That’s because “cheapest” and “flight” are variants of the words “cheap” and “flights.”